duckdb/duckdb-web/docs/extensions/json.md

 SELECT json_extract(j, 'family') AS family,
        json_extract(j, 'species') AS species
 FROM example;
--- The following is faster and more memory
-WITH extracted AS (
+-- The following is faster and more memory efficient WITH extracted AS (
   SELECT json_extract(j, ['family', 'species']) extracted_list
   FROM example